Alpheidae

-Alpheidae (also known as the snapping shrimp, pistol shrimp, or alpheid shrimp) is a family within the shrimp infraorder Caridea characterized by having asymmetrical claws, the larger of which is typically capable of producing a loud snapping sound.
+Alpheidae (also known as the snapping shrimp, pistol shrimp, or cracker shrimp) is a family of the shrimp infraorder Caridea that is characterized by having an enlarged and highly modified chelae ("claws") on one leg of their first pair, which is used for various purposes.
+Around half of the species, such as those in the genus Potamalpheops, lack this trait and have been dubbed "non-snapping shrimp".

 The family is diverse and worldwide in distribution, consisting of about 1,119 species within 38 or more genera.
-The two most prominent genera are Alpheus and Synalpheus, with species numbering well over 330 and 160, respectively.
+The two most speciose genera are Alpheus and Synalpheus, with species numbering well over 330 and 160, respectively.
 Most snapping shrimp dig burrows and are common inhabitants of coral reefs, submerged seagrass flats, and oyster reefs.
-While most genera and species are found in tropical and temperate coastal and marine waters, Betaeus inhabits cold seas and Potamalpheops has a cosmopolitan distribution including being found in freshwater caves in Mexico.
+While most genera and species are found in tropical and temperate coastal and marine waters, Betaeus inhabits cold seas and Potamalpheops has a cosmopolitan distribution including being found in freshwater caves.

-When in colonies, the snapping shrimp can interfere with sonar and underwater communication.
+When living in colonies, the sound produced by snapping shrimp can interfere with sonar and other forms of underwater communication.
 The shrimp are considered a major source of sound in the ocean.

-Characteristics
+Description

 Snapping shrimp grow to 3–5 cm in length.
-Its disproportionately large claw, larger than half the shrimp's body, is a dismorphic addition to the arsenal of the shrimp.
-The claw can be on either arm of the body, and unlike most shrimp claws, does not have typical pincers at the end.
-Rather, it has a pistol-like feature made of two parts.
-A joint allows the "hammer" part to move backward into a right-angled position.
+Many pistol shrimp species have one disproportionately large "claw" (more accurately the chelae) which is larger than half the shrimp's body; this claw may be found on either "arm" (first pair of legs or chelipeds).
+It is a modification of the typical crustacean "pincer" which forms a pistol-like organ made of two parts: a joint allows the "hammer" component to move backward into a right-angled position.
 When released, it snaps into the other part of the claw, emitting an enormously powerful wave of bubbles capable of stunning larger fish and breaking small glass jars.